gcallah/BookReviews/biggar.md

 Nigel Biggar did not join the culture wars voluntarily: the culture wars came for him.
+He opens his new book with a description of how that happened:
-While working on an academic project called "Ethics and Empire" at Oxford University, he found himself the target of a campaign by hundreds of academics and a host of students who wanted to, in the words of Cambridge professor Priyamvada Gopal, "SHUT THIS DOWN."
+Biggar was working on an academic project called "Ethics and Empire" at Oxford University.
+When it was discovered that the project was attempting to highlight both the negative and the positive impacts of empires on their subjects, he found himself the target of a campaign by hundreds of academics and a host of students who wanted to, in the words of Cambridge professor Priyamvada Gopal, "SHUT THIS DOWN."
 (The caps are hers.)